 - The Tony Hawk-designed Skate Park of Athens

 - and Classic City Rollergirls and UGA Ice Hockey matches at The Classic Center Arena.

 For a full day of family-friendly activities, see our Family-Friendly Itinerary!

 Rollin’ on the River

-- Visitors may not realize that the North Oconee River flows right by downtown Athens!
+- Did you know? the North Oconee River flows right by downtown Athens!

 - A 3.5-mile Greenway linear park is open sunrise to sunset to all types of non-motorized uses, including dogs on leashes.

 - Over 50 interpretive heritage markers are placed along a half-mile stretch by Dudley Park.